TOC Digital Speech and Debate Series 1

 - I like jokes

-- I will not under any circumstance vote for morally repugnant arguments such as racism good or death/suicide good.
+- I will not under any circumstance vote for morally repugnant arguments such as racism good or extinction/suicide/death good.
+I will not vote on any anecdotes/conflicts between teams that occurred outside of the debate round.

 Experience - B.A. in Women Gender and Sexuality Studies, 1 year of college policy, KU, 4 years of high school, for Barstow.
 Currently coaching for Barstow for the 2023-2024 season.
 I am most familiar and equipped to judge debates involving Queer Theory, Necropolitics/Foucault, Settler Colonialism, Deleuze & Guattari, and Derrida/Hauntology in terms of both my ability to evaluate technical debate on the flow as well as give productive and pedagogically valuable responses.